Lexi-A-Silly-Cute-Bot-Discord-Bot/Lexi-A-Silly-Cute-Bot-Discord-Bot/README.md

 # Lexi, A Silly Cute Bot

 ## Lexi is a multipurpose bot with useful and fun commands.
-And it it doesn't asks for payment for using the commands lol
+And it doesn't asks for payment for using the commands lol

 > Lexi is a multipurpose bot with super useful commands as well as some fun commands like truth, dare, riddle, joke and others so that stuff don't get boring.\